spinicist/QUIT/Docs/Utilities.rst

 - ``--ph-incs``

     Number of phase-increments.
 The default is 4.
-If you have multiple phase-increments and (for example) multiple flip-angles, ``qissfpbands`` can process them all in one pass.
+If you have multiple phase-increments and (for example) multiple flip-angles, ``qi ssfpbands`` can process them all in one pass.

 - ``--ph-order``